-- 1. See the IBM DS4000 Storage Manager Installation and User's Guide for your host operating system for more information about Storage Manager controller firmware support for the various DS4000 Storage Subsystems. - Enhanced Remote Mirroring is not available for FAStT200, FAStT500, or DS4100 single-controller storage subsystems, or for DS4300 standard (base) and single-controller storage subsystems.
+- 1. VolumeCopy is supported with DS4100 controller firmware version 06.12.1x.xx or higher. - 2.
+See the IBM DS4000 Storage Manager Installation and User's Guide for your host operating system for more information about Storage Manager controller firmware support for the various DS4000 Storage Subsystems. - Enhanced Remote Mirroring is not available for FAStT200, FAStT500, or DS4100 single-controller storage subsystems, or for DS4300 standard (base) and single-controller storage subsystems.
 Please contact IBM representatives or resellers for availability of such support in the future.
-(You can use FAStT500 Storage Subsystems with the previous synchronous-mode-only Remote Mirroring option.) - 3.
-When using firmware version 5.xx.xx.xx and higher, the firmware reserves one logical drive for use by the system.
-For firmware version 05.2x.xx.xx and higher, the maximum number of logical drives includes the FlashCopy repository logical drives, the VolumeCopy target logical drive and the Remote Mirror logical drives in addition to the standard data logical drives.
-If the Remote Mirror Option is enabled, two logical drives are reserved for use by the system. - 4.
-The total number of FlashCopy logical drives is limited to one half of the total number of logical drives. - 5.
-Refers to logical drives in the copy-in-progress state. - 6.
-DS4300 and DS4100 Single-Controller (SCU) storage subsystems are not supported with Storage Manager controller firmware version 6.1x.xx.xx, or with AIX host operating systems.
+(You can use FAStT500 Storage Subsystems with the previous synchronous-mode-only Remote Mirroring option.) - 4.
+When using firmware version 05.xx.xx.xx or higher, the firmware reserves one logical drive for use by the system.
+For firmware version 05.2x.xx.xx or higher, the maximum number of logical drives includes the FlashCopy repository logical drives, the VolumeCopy target logical drive and the Remote Mirror logical drives in addition to the standard data logical drives.
+If the Remote Mirror Option is enabled, two logical drives are reserved for use by the system. - 5.
+The total number of FlashCopy logical drives is limited to one half of the total number of logical drives. - 6.
+Refers to logical drives in the copy-in-progress state. - 7.
+DS4300 and DS4100 Single-Controller (SCU) storage subsystems are not supported with Storage Manager controller firmware version 06.1x.xx.xx, or with AIX host operating systems.